offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

   * Red double flash: Print error.
   * Green solid: Print successful. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

 * `{bm} build plate` - A plate that sits on the heatbed and serves as the print surface.
-There are different types of build plates, each with different properties targeting different filament materials. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` Build plates are intended to be consumable, meaning that in comparison to other major components they're intended to be replaced much sooner. `{ref} https://us.store.bambulab.com/products/bambu-textured-pei-plate` `{ref} https://us.store.bambulab.com/products/bambu-smooth-pei-plate` `{ref} https://us.store.bambulab.com/products/bambu-engineering-plate` `{ref} https://us.store.bambulab.com/products/bambu-cool-plate-supertack-pro`
+There are different types of build plates, each with different properties targeting different filament materials. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` Build plates are intended to be consumable, meaning that in comparison to other major !!components!! they're intended to be replaced much sooner. `{ref} https://us.store.bambulab.com/products/bambu-textured-pei-plate` `{ref} https://us.store.bambulab.com/products/bambu-smooth-pei-plate` `{ref} https://us.store.bambulab.com/products/bambu-engineering-plate` `{ref} https://us.store.bambulab.com/products/bambu-cool-plate-supertack-pro`

   ```{note}
   To avoid contamination, do not touch the build plate other than the front edge. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`